unioslo/fox-ood-cryosparc/README.md

     * The CryoSPARC database path should be on a shared filesystem for persistence after the OOD job terminates.
     * Many CryoSPARC jobs require least 1 GPU.

-3. After CryoSPARC is ready, instructions on establishing an SSH tunnel to the specified node/port and accessing via web browser will be shown.
+3. After CryoSPARC is ready, instructions on connecting to the CryoSPARC master from an OOD Remote Desktop or local web browser (with SSH tunneling) will be shown.

 4. [Verify the CryoSPARC Installation with the Extensive Validation Job](https://guide.cryosparc.com/setup-configuration-and-management/software-system-guides/tutorial-verify-cryosparc-installation-with-the-extensive-workflow-sysadmin-guide)
    - In the "Path to Dataset Data" textbox, enter the absolute path to the empiar_10025_subset directory extracted in step 1